mattermost-community/mattermost-plugin-nagios/docs/development.md

-# Contributing to this project
+# Development

 This repository uses the [mattermost-plugin-starter-template](https://github.com/mattermost/mattermost-plugin-starter-template).
 Therefore, developing this plugin is roughly the same as it is with every plugin using the template.
 All the necessary steps to develop are in the template's repository.

+If you are a Nagios admin/user and think there is something this plugin lacks or something that it does could be done another way, let us know!
+We are trying to develop this plugin based on users' needs.
+If there is a certain feature you or your team needs, open up an issue, and explain your needs.
+We will be happy to help.

+This plugin only contains a server portion.
+Read our documentation about the [Developer Workflow](https://developers.mattermost.com/extend/plugins/developer-workflow/) and [Developer Setup](https://developers.mattermost.com/extend/plugins/developer-setup/) for more information about developing and extending plugins.

-### Developing the watcher
+## Developing the watcher

 To build the watcher, you can use the following command: